schadenfred/proscrypt-koans/README.md

 `https://github.com/YOUR-USERNAME`

-...where YOUR-USERNAME is the name you chose at GitHub, you're ready to move on.
+...where YOUR-USERNAME is your new GitHub username, you're ready to move on.

 ## koan 1.5: Fork these koans

-You may think of forking a repository as making a copy of it, and pretending it's your own.
+You may think of forking a repository as making a copy of it and pretending it's your own.
 Once you can navigate to:

 `https://github.com/YOUR-USERNAME/proscrypt-koans`